 - In March 2017 the Council agreed a five year financial strategy from 2016/17 to 2020/21.
 The Council acknowledges the need to continuously reduce costs and to seek efficiencies in order to meet the challenge of reduced public sector funding.
 The Council has successfully delivered this programme in year, and has delivered significant savings from its budget rightsizing programme across all years of the forecast.
 This leaves the Council well placed to address further pressures on funding and income. - 2.
 The attached Medium Term Financial Strategy (MTFS) identifies the key financial risks for the Council moving forward.
 These are detailed in Section 11 (Revenue) and Section 14 (Capital) of the report. - 3.
 On 19th December 2017 the Government published the Provisional Local Government Finance Settlement for 2018/19.
 Full details are contained within the attached MTFS. - 4.
-The Council's MTFS and a summary of the budget proposals therein will be made available for consultation via the Council's website and will be provided directly to a range of stakeholders during February 2018. - 5.
-Feedback from this consultation process will be considered as part of the budget setting meeting, as will any views expressed by the Finance and Democracy Committee.
+The Council's MTFS and a summary of the budget proposals therein have been made available for consultation via the Council's website and have also been provided directly to a range of stakeholders during February 2018.
+No responses to the budget consultation have been received.